-The Role of Emotion in Writing: Tips to Make Your Reader Feel
+The Role of Emotion in Writing: 5 Tips to Make Your Readers Feel

 Words by Andrew Baird

-In our modern world of distraction and disconnection, writing with emotion develops a connection to your reader and makes them feel.
-It can also be an emotional release for the writer.
+In our modern world of distraction and disconnection, writing with genuine emotion helps readers relate to your content.
+Plus, writing is an excellent way to release pent-up feelings.

-Let’s discover some emotion-fuelling tips for your writing!
+Read on to discover five emotion-fuelling tips for your writing!

 Tip 1 – Journal

-Journaling is a super-charged tool to help understand your own emotions and release them into the world.
+Journaling is a super-charged tool for understanding your emotions and releasing them constructively.

-This process aids writing with emotion by uncovering the path that led to the emotional reaction and response.
-It also supports reflection on how your emotional response affected others.
+The journaling process can help you uncover the roots of your emotions, understand how they develop and recognise your responses to them.
+It also encourages reflection on how your emotional reactions affect others.

-With a clear understanding of how emotions brew and appear, it’s easier to describe emotion in a way your reader can relate to and connect to.

-They’ll be more likely to feel what your words intend.
+Armed with this insight, you can more effectively infuse your writing with emotion, and your readers will be more likely to feel what you intend.

 Read more:

 How to Write Emotion